-The Unsettled Science of Carbon Dioxide and Human Cognition
+The Human Brain Evolved When Carbon Dioxide Was Lower

 Read: The air pollutants in your medicine cabinet

 He and his colleagues admit that their calculations are back of the envelope.
 “There’s got to be a lot more work on this,” he told me.
 And I had to wonder: Is this for real?
 Why hadn’t I heard about it before?
-Is carbon pollution not only heating the planet, but actually making us more sluggish thinkers?
+Is carbon pollution not only heating the planet but actually making us more sluggish thinkers?

 “I’d say it’s possible but not necessarily plausible,” Elliott Gall told me.
 He is a professor of engineering at Portland State University who studies indoor air quality.
 In 2015, after some of the early research on carbon dioxide and cognition came out, he wrote a paper speculating that companies could increase their productivity if they installed carbon scrubbers in office ventilation systems.